wizzeh/openrouter_api/README.md

 ### Running Tests

-Before running tests, set the environment variable OPENROUTER_API_KEY with your API key:
+Before running tests, set the environment variable `OPENROUTER_API_KEY` with your API key:

 ```bash
 export OPENROUTER_API_KEY=sk-...
 cargo test
 ```

-This will run the integration test in `tests/integration_tests.rs`.
-If the API key and model are correctly set, the test will complete and print the returned model, response message, and usage metadata.
+This will run the integration tests in `tests/integration_tests.rs`, which now include scenarios for structured outputs and tool calling (both valid and invalid responses).

 ## Implementation Plan

-The project is still under active development.
-Below is an implementation roadmap outlining the upcoming features and milestones.
+The project is under active development.
+The following roadmap outlines upcoming features and milestones:

 ### Phase 1: Core Functionality (Completed or In Progress)
 - [x] **Client Foundation:**